KSDaemon/wampy.js/README.md

 - **topicURI**.
 Required.
 A string that identifies the topic.
 Must meet a WAMP Spec URI requirements.
-- **payload**.
+* **payload**.
 Publishing event data.
 Optional.
+Maybe any single value or array or hash-table object or null:
+  * If it is an array - it is sent as is as WAMP positional arguments attribute
+  * If it is a single object (without **argsList** and **argsDict** keys) - it is sent as is as WAMP key-value arguments attribute
+  * If it is a single Number/String/Boolean/Null value - it is packed into one-item array and is sent as WAMP positional arguments attribute.
+Be aware: receiver will get it in **argsList** as one-item array and not as single value!
-Maybe any single value or array or hash-table object or null.
-Also, it is possible to pass array and object-like data simultaneously.
-In this case pass a hash-table with the following attributes:
+  * It is possible to pass array and object-like data simultaneously.
+In this case pass a hash-table with next attributes:
-  - **argsList**: array payload (maybe omitted)
+    * **argsList**: array payload (maybe omitted)
-  - **argsDict**: object payload (maybe omitted)
+    * **argsDict**: object payload (maybe omitted)
-- **advancedOptions**.
+* **advancedOptions**.
 Optional parameters hash table.
 Must include any or all of the options:
-  - **exclude**: integer|array WAMP session id(s) that won't receive a published event, even though they may be subscribed
+  * **exclude**: integer|array WAMP session id(s) that won't receive a published event, even though they may be subscribed
   - **exclude_authid**: string|array Authentication id(s) that won't receive
                       a published event, even though they may be subscribed